The North Face Ultra 110 GTX

 With a lot of miles on our Ultra 110s, from our experiences these are a tough pair of hiking shoes.
 The upper design looks fairly busy, mixing leather, mesh, and a large TPU toe cap, but all of the materials have felt durable and well-constructed.
 There’s solid reinforcement along the heel and sides where the upper meets the midsole, and we can see no signs of the outsole separating.
 And as we touched on above, the tread life is a big leap forward from the Ultra 109.
 Ours still has a lot of bite even after this lengthy test.

 We’ve worn a number of The North Face’s shoes and boots and haven’t found them to be the most consistent size-wise.
 Having said that, we really like the fit of the Ultra 110 GTX.
 As with the older 109, you get a spacious toe box and a lacing system that really dials in the fit around the midfoot and heel.
 It’s worth noting that it takes a little effort to tighten the laces—the upper portion of the shoe is still mildly stiff even after six months of wear.
 But once they’re laced up, we haven’t had any issues with loosening or discomfort.

-We tested the men’s version of the Ultra 110 GTX shoes, but The North Face also makes them in a women’s-specific model.
-We haven’t had a chance to test the women’s Ultra 110, but it has the same outsole, lacing system, and upper material construction.
-In terms of differences, the colorways vary and the women’s model has a trimmed-down toe cap.
-And similar to the men’s version, unlike competitors like the Merrell Moab 2 or Salomon X Ultra 3 that make a range of shoe and boot options, The North Face only offers the Ultra 110 in a low-top, waterproof design.
+We tested the men’s version of the Ultra 110 GTX shoes, and The North Face also makes them in a women’s-specific model.
+We haven’t had a chance to test the women’s Ultra 110 yet, but it has the same general design including the outsole, lacing system, and upper materials.
+In terms of differences, the women’s model weighs less at 1 pound 9.2 ounces per pair, has a trimmed-down toe cap, and the colorways vary.
+Finally, unlike competitors such as the Merrell Moab 2 or Salomon X Ultra 3 that are offered in a range of shoe and boot options, The North Face only sells the Ultra 110 in a low-top, waterproof design.
+For hiking in dry climates, we hope they add a non-waterproof model to the lineup.

 What We Like